 One of the great musical icons of a generation has passed away.

 “When deputies and medical personnel arrived, they found an unresponsive adult male in the elevator,” said Carver County Sheriff Jim Olson in a statement.
-“First responders attempted to provide lifesaving CPR, but were unable to revive the victim.
-He was pronounced deceased at 10:07 am.
-He has been identified as Prince Rogers Nelson, 57, of Chanhassen.”
+“First responders attempted to provide lifesaving CPR, but were unable to revive the victim.”

-The cause of the singer’s death remains unknown.
-He was rushed to hospital on April 15 after suffering from a particularly serious strain of the flu.
-The illness even forced him to cancel two performances in Georgia.
-In March, he announced two concert dates in Toronto for later this year.
+The cause of the singer-songwriter’s death is still unclear, but Prince was rushed to a hospital in Illinois on April 15 suffering from a particularly serious strain of the flu.

 For his work he won several trophies, including seven Grammy Awards, a Golden Globe and an Academy Award.
 He was also inducted into the Rock and Roll Hall of Fame in 2004.